Iron–sulfur protein

-The prevalence of these proteins on the metabolic pathways of most organisms leads some scientists to theorize that iron–sulfur compounds had a significant role in the origin of life in the iron–sulfur world theory.
+The prevalence of these proteins on the metabolic pathways of most organisms leads to theories that iron–sulfur compounds had a significant role in the origin of life in the iron–sulfur world theory.

+In some instances Fe–S clusters are redox-inactive, but are proposed to have structural roles.
+Examples include endonuclease III and MutY.

 Structural motifs

 In almost all Fe–S proteins, the Fe centers are tetrahedral and the terminal ligands are thiolato sulfur centers from cysteinyl residues.
 The sulfide groups are either two- or three-coordinated.
 Three distinct kinds of Fe–S clusters with these features are most common.

-Structure-Function Principles
+Structure-function principles

+Iron–sulfur proteins are involved in various biological electron transport processes, such as photosynthesis and cellular respiration, which require rapid electron transfer to sustain the energy or biochemical needs of the organism.
 To serve their various biological roles, iron-sulfur proteins effect rapid electron transfers and span the whole range of physiological redox potentials from -600 mV to +460 mV.

-Iron-sulfur proteins are involved in various biological electron transport processes, such as photosynthesis and cellular respiration, which require rapid electron transfer to sustain the energy or biochemical needs of the organism.

 Fe3+-SR bonds have unusually high covalency which is expected.
 When comparing the covalency of Fe3+ with the covalency of Fe2+, Fe3+ has almost double the covalency of Fe2+ (20% to 38.4%).
 Fe3+ is also much more stabilized than Fe2+.
-Hard ions like Fe3+ normally have low covalency because of the energy mismatch of the metal Lowest Unoccupied Molecular Orbital with the ligand Highest Occupied Molecular Orbital.
+Hard ions like Fe3+ normally have low covalency because of the energy mismatch of the metal lowest unoccupied molecular orbital with the ligand highest occupied molecular orbital.

-There is HO-H—S-Cys H-bonding from external H2O’s positioned by the protein close to the active site and this H-bonding decreases the lone pair electron donation from the Cys-S donor to the Fe3+/2+.
-Using lyophilization to remove these external H2O’s results in increased Fe-S covalency, which means that the H2O’s are decreasing the covalency because HOH-S Hydrogen-bonding pulls the sulfur electrons.
-Since covalency stabilizes Fe3+ more than Fe2+, therefore Fe3+ is more destabilized by the HOH-S hydrogen-bonding.
+External water molecules positioned close to the iron-sulfur active site reduces covalency; this can be shown by lyophilization experiments where water is removed from the protein.
+This reduction is because external water hydrogen bonds with cysteine S, decreasing the latter's lone pair electron donation to the Fe3+/2+ by pulling away S electrons.
+Since covalency stabilizes Fe3+ more than Fe2+, Fe3+ is more destabilized by the HOH-S hydrogen-bonding.

-The Fe3+ 3d orbital energies follow the “inverted” bonding scheme which fortuitously has the Fe3+ d-orbitals closely matched in energy with the sulfur 3p orbitals which gives high covalency in the resulting bonding molecular orbital.
+The Fe3+ 3d orbital energies follow the "inverted" bonding scheme which fortuitously has the Fe3+ d-orbitals closely matched in energy with the sulfur 3p orbitals, giving high covalency in the resulting bonding molecular orbital.
 This high covalency lowers the inner sphere reorganization energy and ultimately contributes to a rapid electron transfer.